rameshbaboov/CarND-Advanced-Lane-Lines/advance_lane_finder_v2.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position

+I tested the pipeline first on single image to check if the binary output was as expected.
+Then i tested the application on multiple images including those images where tree shades falls on the lane.
+Once this is done, i tested my application on full code and then later with the video

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.